aiopportunitylab/youtube-study/README.md

 We (researchers at Carnegie Mellon University) are conducting a study to better understand how people who create YouTube content research and report algorithmic discrimination and/or bias.

-***To participate in the study, please:***
-Contact Sara Kingsley <skingsle@cs.cmu.edu> to schedule an interview _ or_ take the screening survey (linked to below).
-Provide your contact information at the end of screening survey
+***To participate in the study, please:*** contact Sara Kingsley <skingsle@cs.cmu.edu> to schedule an interview _ or_ take the screening survey (linked to below).
 - The survey takes approximately 5 minutes to complete.
 - Your personal, contact information, and survey responses will be kept confidential.